l460289052/Orbitool/readme.md

 ### 1.Formula

-There are two formula calculator.
-One use DBE and the other not.
+There are only one formula calculator now.
+I will explain in detail below how it works and how to use it.

 ### 2.Mass List